juniorklawa/localdemy/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Localdemy is a software that enhances the experience of watching courses offline
+Localdemy is a software that enhances the experience of watching courses offline.

 ## Features